 Using RDAP to Look Up Domain Ownership

-RDAP provides a reliable and standardized method to look up domain ownership.
-Unlike WHOIS, RDAP responses are machine-readable and can be integrated into automated workflows for domain management, cybersecurity investigations, and regulatory compliance.
+RDAP is a solid and standardized way to look up domain ownership.
+Unlike WHOIS, RDAP responses are readable by machines and can be fed into automated workflows for managing domains, investigating security issues, and meeting compliance requirements.

-By querying RDAP endpoints, users can obtain detailed information about domain registrants, administrative and technical contacts, registration dates, and status codes, all formatted in a consistent JSON structure.
+When you query RDAP endpoints, you get detailed info about who registered the domain, administrative and technical contacts, registration dates, and status codes-all in a consistent JSON format.

 Conclusion

-RDAP represents a significant advancement in accessing domain registration and network resource data.
-By addressing the limitations of WHOIS, it offers a standardized, secure, and extensible protocol that meets the needs of modern internet governance, privacy regulations, and technical interoperability.
-As adoption continues to grow, RDAP will become the definitive method for querying registration data across domains, IP addresses, and autonomous systems.
+RDAP is a big step forward for accessing domain registration and network resource data.
+It fixes the problems with WHOIS and gives you a standardized, secure, and extensible protocol that works for modern internet governance, privacy laws, and technical compatibility.
+As more people adopt it, RDAP will become the standard way to look up registration data for domains, IP addresses, and autonomous systems.

 FAQ